Eicot/Assignment1-Eicot/readme.md

 [![Product Name Screen Shot][project-screenshot]](https://assignment1-eicot.eicot.repl.co)

-The Singapore Population is to visualize the raw data of population with Leaflet Map and ApexCharts.
+The Singapore Population project is to visualize the raw data of population with Leaflet Map and ApexCharts.
 The project lay outs population information categorized by gender, age and residence property types, and reveal the demographic structure of Singapore based on planning area in 2022.
-It also provides information chart to better analyze the population trend by developing line chart with different categories such as growth rate, birth rate, death rate and etc.
+It also provides information chart to better analyze the population trend by developing line chart with different categories such as growth rate, birth rate, death rate and etc from 1960 to 2021.
 The project will help researchers and city planning organization for better understanding and clear visualization of population across the country.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>